malinthaadikari/LocationAPIClient/README.md

 **APIClient**

+This is a API client for location API which provides location information of cities.

+**Build the project:**

-Build the project: Please run following command to build the project
+Please run following command to build the project

     mvn clean install

+**Run the project:**

-Run the project: Go to target folder and run following command providing the city name.
+Go to the target folder location and run following command providing the city name.
 Eg: To get location information of Berlin

     java -jar GoEuroTest.jar "Berlin"

-Customizing :
+**Customizing:**

  You can customize API endpoint and CSV file saving location by editing **config.properties** file found in **src/main/resources** folder location.